 Corporate Governance Standards

 There are no universally agreed-upon standards that determine good governance.
 Still, this has not stopped blue-ribbon panels from recommending uniform standards to market participants.
-For example, in December 1992, the Cadbury Committee—commissioned by the British government "to help raise the standards of corporate governance and the level of confidence in financial reporting and auditing"—issued a Code of Best Practices that, in many ways, provided a benchmark set of recommendations on governance.26 Key recommendations included separating the chairman and chief executive officer titles, appointing independent directors, reducing conflicts of interest at the board level because of business or other relationships, convening an independent audit committee, and reviewing the effectiveness of the company's internal controls.
+For example, in December 1992, the Cadbury Committee—commissioned by the accountancy profession and London Stock Exchange “to help raise the standards of corporate governance and the level of confidence in financial reporting and auditing”—issued a Code of Best Practices that, in many ways, provided a benchmark set of recommendations on governance.26 Key recommendations included separating the chairman of the board and chief executive officer titles, appointing independent directors, reducing conflicts of interest at the board level because of business or other relationships, convening an independent audit committee, and reviewing the effectiveness of the company’s internal controls.
 These standards set the basis for listing requirements on the London Stock Exchange and were largely adopted by the New York Stock Exchange (NYSE).
 However, compliance with these standards has not always translated into effective governance.
 For example, Enron was compliant with NYSE requirements, including requirements to have a majority of independent directors and fully independent audit and compensation committees, yet it still failed along many legal and ethical dimensions.

 Over time, a series of formal regulations and informal guidelines has been proposed to address perceived shortcomings in governance systems as they are exposed.
 One of the most important pieces of formal legislation relating to governance is the Sarbanes–Oxley Act of 2002 (SOX).
 Primarily a reaction to the failures of Enron and others, SOX mandated a series of requirements to improve corporate controls and reduce conflicts of interest.
 Importantly, CEOs and CFOs found to have made material misrepresentations in the financial statements are now subject to criminal penalties.
 Despite these efforts, corporate failures stemming from deficient governance systems continue.
 In 2005, Refco, a large U.S.-based foreign exchange and commodity broker, filed for bankruptcy after revealing that it had hidden $430 million in loans made to its CEO.27 The disclosure came just two months after the firm raised $583 million in an initial public offering.
 That same year, mortgage guarantor Fannie Mae announced that it had overstated earnings by $6.3 billion because it had misapplied more than 20 accounting standards relating to loans, investment securities, and derivatives.
 Insufficient capital levels eventually led the company to seek conservatorship by the U.S. government.28

-- Private equity—Private equity firms implement governance systems that are considerably different from those at most public companies.
+- Private equity firms—Private equity firms implement governance systems that are considerably different from those at most public companies.
 Publicly owned companies must demonstrate independence at the board level, but private equity–owned companies operate with very low levels of independence (almost everyone on the board has a relationship to the company and has a vested interest in its operations).
-Private equity companies also offer extremely high compensation to senior executives, a practice that is criticized among public companies but one that is strictly tied to the creation of economic value.
+Private equity companies also offer extremely high compensation to senior executives, a practice that is criticized among public companies but that is strictly tied to the creation of economic value.
 Should public companies adopt certain aspects from the private equity model of governance?
 Would this produce more or less shareholder value?

 - Proxy advisory firms—Recent SEC rules require that mutual funds disclose how they vote their annual proxies.31 These rules have coincided with increased media attention on the voting process, which was previously considered a formality of little interest.
 Has the disclosure of voting improved corporate governance?
-At the same time, these rules have stimulated demand for commercial firms—such as RiskMetrics/ISS and Glass Lewis—to provide recommendations on how to vote on proxy proposals.
+At the same time, these rules have stimulated demand for commercial firms—such as ISS and Glass Lewis—to provide recommendations on how to vote on proxy proposals.
 What is the impact of shareholders relying on third parties to inform their voting decisions?
-Are the recommendations of these firms consistent with good governance?
+Are the recommendations of these firms consistent with good governance?32